psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 The JWT secured response mode enables clients to detect this attack by providing an identification of the sender (`iss`) and the intended audience of the authorization response (`aud`).

 ### 7.5 Code Leakage
-Authorization servers MAY encrypt the authorization response therewith providing a means to prevent leakage of authorization codes in the user agent (transmission, history, referrer headers).
+Authorization servers MAY encrypt the authorization response therewith providing a means to prevent leakage of authorization codes in the user agent (e.g. during transmission, in browser history or via referrer headers).

 ## 8. Privacy considerations
 TBD